nodox/fullstack-bootcamp/README.md

 # Fullstack Bookcamp

-The Fullstack Bootcamp book teaches you how to become a software engineer through active learning with a software engineer professional.
+The Fullstack Bootcamp book teaches you how to become a software engineer through projects to help actively help you learn.

 Join our [mailing list](http://eepurl.com/cW_Xjr) to stay updated on the books progress.